 Translation in Spanish, Portuguese and Chinese can be found here.

 Individual feedback and support

 All signatory banks have access to an individual feedback and support provided by UNEP FI.
-This takes a look across their business and makes recommendations on steps the banks can take to further progress their implementation of the Principles.
+This takes a look at their implementation across their business and makes recommendations on steps the banks can take to further progress their implementation of the Principles.

-- Targeted Peer Learning: connecting your bank with those peers whose practices and realities are most relevant for your next steps,
+- Targeted peer learning: connecting bank swith those peers whose practices and realities are most relevant for their next steps,

-- advice regarding which collective initiatives and Working Groups your bank would benefit from most.
+- Advice regarding which collective initiatives and working groups a bank would benefit from most.